Avanteesh/Miniature-Redis-Clone/README.md

 <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/redis/redis-original.svg"  height="250" />
 <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" height="250" />
-<header>Redis is an In-memory database, that uses the Main memory and cache to store Data instead of The Hard disc, Redis is widely used in Backend servers for Caching but also as a main database.</header>
+<header>Redis is an In-memory database, that uses the Main memory and cache to store Data instead of The Hard disc, Redis is widely used in Backend servers for Caching but also can be used as a main database.</header>
 <br/>
 <details>
   <summary>Core Features</summary>